haiyuan-yu-lab/NetFlow3D/README.md

 We provide example input files in `./example/input/`.
 Here is an example of your command (please run the following command to see if NetFlow3D is working properly, taking ~1min):

-	python NetFlow3D.py -m example/input/mutations.maf -I test -X example/input/expressed_genes.txt -n example/input/interactome.txt -t 10
+	python NetFlow3D.py -m example/input/mutations.maf -I test -X example/input/expressed_genes.txt

-If you run the above command, the output should be found in `./output/`, including `test_signatures.txt`, `test_subnetworks_intercept1.0_lowres_edgeweightTrue.txt`, and a folder `test/`.
+If you run the above command, the output should be found in `./output/`, including `test_signatures.txt`, `test_subnetworks.txt`, and a folder `test/`.
 To get an idea of what the output files should look like, please see example output files in `./example/output/`.

 ## Prepare input files